 The clinician will apply a silicone or plastic cup to the individual’s skin with the appropriate amount of suction applied.
 The clinician may leave the cup in place for 30 to 60 seconds or may move the cup along the skin in the plane of muscle or fascia.
 Residual redness after suction is expected but does not always occur.
 This treatment should not be painful but should help to improve tissue mobility.

-Bob B.This website is hidden from search engines.
+Mary Jane P.This website is hidden from search engines.